-- Aloha at Univ of Hawaii: Transmit whenever you like Worst case utilization = 1/(2e) =18% - Slotted Aloha: Fixed-size transmission slots Worst case utilization = 1/e = 37% - CSMA: Carrier Sense Multiple Access Listen before you transmit - p-Persistent CSMA: If idle, transmit with probability p.
-Delay by one-time unit with probability 1-p - CSMA/CD: CSMA with Collision Detection Listen while transmitting.
+- Aloha at Univ of Hawaii:

+Transmit whenever you like

+Worst case utilization = 1/(2e) =18% - Slotted Aloha: Fixed-size transmission slots Worst case utilization = 1/e = 37% - CSMA: Carrier Sense Multiple Access Listen before you transmit - □ p-Persistent CSMA: If idle, transmit with probability p.
+Delay by one-time unit with probability 1-p - □ CSMA/CD: CSMA with Collision Detection Listen while transmitting.
 Stop if you hear someone else.

-□ Can you clarify the situation that would lead to 18% and 37% and how those are a "worst case"?
+Can you clarify the situation leading to 18% and 37% and how those are a "worst case"?

 There are published papers with details.
-Basically assumes random (Poisson arrivals).
+Assumes random (Poisson arrivals).